karen-ka/cs1300-capstone/README.md

 # TODO:
 A very basic list of things left to do, [wireframes for reference](https://www.figma.com/file/DfjXAp0tvCbh9EX3XJ32bl/Iterative-Design-Final-Ver---DnD?node-id=53%3A933).

+- [ ] make game detail page look nicer
 - [ ] Improve styling/fix visual consistency issues
-- [ ] Add more content (fake reviews, more games, etc.) also vary up the images
+- [ ] Add more content (fake reviews, more games, etc.)
-- [ ] Final testing before handing in to Jeff
+- [ ] Final testing before handing in to Jeff (TEST ON DIFF BROWSERS - brooken on firefox)
 - [ ] Deploy website and give link to Jeff

-- [ ] make game detail page look nicer
-- [ ] add price floor in host data and display 'price from ... ' on host search

 # Installing (First Time Only)